ClockVapor/markov-telegram-bot/README.md

 # telegram-markov-bot
-Telegram bot that builds and uses markov chains of users in groups
+Telegram bot that builds and uses a Markov chain for each user in a group